magss0n/En-Cuisine/README.md

 # En-Cuisine
-En Cuisine is a web app whose main goal is to permit people to become five-star cooks anytime, anywhere.
-It offers to its users the access to meals with their recipes and can let them know which culinary masterpiece they can easily stew based on the ingredients they have.
+En Cuisine is a web app whose main goal is to permit people to have access to meals and their recipes anytime, anywhere and can let them know which culinary masterpiece they can easily stew based on the ingredients they have.